Review summary of Elementor

 This is why we believe that Elementor is the best plugin purchase you can make on WordPress.
 Plus the cost is relatively cheap considering how many other plugins you can get rid of because of it.

 Let us answer those burning questions you still have about Elementor…

 If you are looking to make a highly customised website, then 100% yes.
 If you want to be able to influence the theme design, create pop ups, and utilise their existing designs, then also 100% yes.

 If you are doing a basic build or you will still be using a lot of coding, then their free version will suffice.
 Try out Elementor for yourself here.

 Elementor may be confusing for beginners at first, especially those who aren’t used to WordPress and how it works.
 Fortunately, Elementor’s drag & drop builder makes it easy to design pages using widgets.
-But we’d recommend watching some of Elementor’s informative videos if you are a beginner wanting to discover ALL that you can do with Elementor.
+Find out more about using Elementor here.